s-victor/TinyPedal/README.md

     * six (sub-dependency)

 ### Steps:
-1. Download source code from Release page; or click `Code` button at the top of repository and select `Download ZIP`.
+1. Download source code from [Releases](https://github.com/s-victor/TinyPedal/releases) page; or click `Code` button at the top of repository and select `Download ZIP`.
 You can also use `Git` tool to clone this repository.

 2. Download this forked version of pyRfactor2SharedMemory source code from:
 https://github.com/s-victor/pyRfactor2SharedMemory